likeshumidity/metabase-serialization-py/README.md

 - Python script create output folders (check for overwrite with --force)
 - Python script to load `change_list_path.yml` file with list of changes to be made like:
 - Python script to apply `change_list_path.yml` changes to given `EXPORT_PATH`
+- Add a flag to the change_list.yml to clear the contents (archive/move to trash) of the destination of contents prior to changes

 ## Notes